Stock market today: Wall Street pulls back from its records ahead of a big week for profit reports

 NEW YORK (AP) — U.S. stocks are pulling back from their all-time highs Monday as some of the steam comes out of Wall Street's long, record-breaking rally.

-The S&P 500 was 0.5% lower in midday trading, coming off its sixth straight winning week, its longest such streak of the year.
-The Dow Jones Industrial Average was down 325 points, or 0.8%, from its own record that was likewise set on Friday, while the Nasdaq composite was 0.4% lower, as of 11:15 a.m.
+The S&P 500 was 0.4% lower in afternoon trading, coming off its sixth straight winning week, its longest such streak of the year.
+The Dow Jones Industrial Average was down 329 points, or 0.8%, from its own record that was likewise set on Friday, while the Nasdaq composite was 0.2% lower, as of 12:46 p.m.
 Eastern time.

 Trading was mixed in markets around the world.
 Crude oil prices rose to regain some of last week’s sharp losses, while U.S. Treasury yields climbed and stock indexes mostly fell in Europe after finishing mixed in Asia.